TinoRabe/Blog-Netlify/site/content/post/powerapps-portals-project-ramp-up-application-lifecycle-management-setup-alm.md

   Learn how to structure your environment in dependency of the Portals project type.
 I will share best practices that I have come across based on actual experience from customer-facing Portals projects.
-This post will give pros and cons for individual ALM setup concepts.
+This post will give pros and cons for individual ALM setup strategies.
 Build knowledge to reflect, consult and decide on the ALM setup today to drive a professional Portals projects.
 image: /img/alm.jpg
 ---